 The Shrinking Violet is prone to this when in the presence of her crush.

-Resembles, but should not be confused with, some manifestations of the Fire Breathing Diner
+Resembles, but should not be confused with, some manifestations of the Fire-Breathing Diner.
+Compare Burning with Anger.

-- Ranma ½: Trying to fool Nabiki, Ranma accidentally confesses his love to Akane.
+- Trying to fool Nabiki, Ranma accidentally confesses his love to Akane.
 This is the immediate aftermath.◊

 - A more extreme example can be seen when Nabiki, trying to explain to Kuno that the "pig-tailed girl" is actually Ranma's female form, mistakenly implies Ranma is holding said pig-tailed girl as a love slave.
 Kuno's head briefly turns into a volcano.